 Is it about leveraging digital technologies in novel ways to improve health?
 Is it about leveraging digital technologies in order to make healthcare more affordable and cost-effective (which is a universal need)?
 Is it about finding new revenue sources as healthcare does need to be funded?
 Is it the digital transformation of an entire industry in nations where healthcare tourism is seen as an importance source of revenue, among others in some countries which were more dependent on oil and are transforming to become service economies?

 Is digital transformation also about the digitization of healthcare records (EHR, short for electronic health record, and EMR, short for electronic medical records, as the graphic below shows still a major investment area in the so-called digital health space and a topic we’ve tackled many times before)?

 Is it about using Big Data for better healthcare?
 Is it about enhancing that patient-centricity, for instance by using EHR?
-About leveraging the Internet of Things to enable individuals to improve their health, using those personal healthcare devices?
+About leveraging the Internet of Things in healthcare to enable individuals to improve their health, using those personal healthcare devices?
 Or rather about the Industrial Internet of Things component where we see remote healthcare (monitoring) as a key IoT use case?
 Maybe it’s about leveraging technologies such as artificial intelligence, IoT, robotics and new types of sensors to come up with better ways to give patients a better life with new or improved ‘tools’?
 Or the very funding and organization of healthcare ‘business models’?